snail007/wmq/README.md

     request:
         protocol:http
         method:get or post
-        path:/:name?:query_string     //:name is the name of message ,:query_string is any query string you need
+        path:/:name?:query_string     //:name is the name of message , :query_string is any query string you need
         header:
             Token:string        //message's Token , if not need token ,leave it empty RouteKey:string     //the api token is setting in config